llvm/circt/docs/Motivation.md

 The Register-transfer level is has been commonly used to describe logic circuits.
 The process of logic synthesis is commonly used to lower RTL designs into structural netlists.
 Verilog, SystemVerilog, and VHDL are commonly used in the industry.
-The LLHD framework[@schuiki2020llhd] explicitly takes a multi-level approach to capturing RTL designs and lowering them into more fundamental constructs which can be efficiently simulated or synthesized.
+The LLHD framework explicitly takes a multi-level approach to capturing RTL designs and lowering them into more fundamental constructs which can be efficiently simulated or synthesized.
 A key aspect of this systems is the